oasis6212/Meshbot_weather/README.md

 ## Meshbot Weather Installation

-1. Open your terminal, then clone this repository to your local machine:
+1. Open your terminal or command prompt, then clone this repository to your local machine:

 ```
 git clone https://github.com/oasis6212/meshbot_weather.git